NorthStar/xyz/README.md

 [**🔗2022 CALL FOR PAPER🔗**](http://mlforsystems.org/call_for_papers.html)

 ----
+## PhD Research
+My work on the Right To Be Forgotten is on Arxiv.

+**Netflix and Forget** Efficient and Exact Machine Unlearning from Bi-linear Recommendations (With ByteDance) [🔗🔗](https://arxiv.org/abs/2302.06676)

+My work on data appraisal using secure multi-party computation is published at AISTATS 2022 (With Facebook AI Research).

+**Data Appraisal Without Data Sharing** [🔗🔗](https://proceedings.mlr.press/v151/xu22e/xu22e.pdf)

-## Research Areas
+## Areas I think about

-My work on securing machine learning falls under three rough categories
+My past work on securing machine learning falls under three rough categories
 1. [🔗⬇️🔗](#network) Mean-field analysis for causality in social media amplification.
 This abstracts social media recommenders to an influence on election outcomes.